isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-pool-deck/index.md

 For hairline cracks of up to 3mm, apply the coating with a nylon/polyester brush and allow drying completely before applying with a roller.
 Since the first coating acts as the base, it will not cover the surface adequately, and hence over application should be avoided while also not cracking or breaking easily to cause [ultraviolet exposure](https://www.cancer.org/cancer/cancer-causes/radiation-exposure/uv-radiation.html).

+Pros:
-Pros: - Suitable for both vertical and horizontal surfaces - Unmatched waterproofing and protection - Reputable brand
+- Suitable for both vertical and horizontal surfaces
+- Unmatched waterproofing and protection
+- Reputable brand

+Cons:
-Cons: - None
+- None

-> See Also: > Best turbine paint sprayer

 ###  [4.
 Rust Bullet Duragrade Concrete One Gallon](https://www.amazon.com/dp/B07FHSTCKQ/?tag=p-policy-20)